25 CONTENT FORMATS TO FILL YOUR MARKETING CALENDAR IN 2022

 14. Motion branding

 To spice up your company’s visual identity, consider motion branding.
-Why stick to stationary images when you can bring your brand to life through exciting visuals and cutting-edge motion footage?
+Why stick to static images when you can bring your brand to life through exciting visuals and cutting-edge motion footage?
 No longer just for video, motion branding now also plays its part in web design and user experience.
-For an example of how motion branding can bring your company’s visual identity to life, check out Nucco Brain’s work with UK Research and Innovation.
+For an example of how motion branding can bring your company’s visual identity to life, check out Nucco’s work with UK Research and Innovation.
 We created a suite of customisable assets that they could use to inject some creativity into their informative videos, along with a guide on how to use these assets.

 15. Social media campaigns